eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000h0VVAAY" title="sfGpsDsUkGov">this link</a> to install the sfGpsDsUkGov unlocked package in your org.

-## Installing the production version using Unlocked Packages
+## Installing the production versions using Unlocked Packages

 Kindly note that the packages might be the same as for non-production orgs (see above) if the latest successful build has alreay been promoted for production.